jparrill/hypershift-disconnected/docs/content/IPv4/hostedcluster/hostedcluster.md

 ### Namespaces

-The operator in a usual situation will be in charge of create the HCP (HostedControlPlane) namespace, but in this case we want to include all the objects prior the operator to reconcicle over the HostedCluster object.
-This way when the operator begins the reconcilliation, it will find all the objects in place.
+In a typical situation, the operator would be responsible for creating the HCP (HostedControlPlane) namespace.
+However, in this case, we want to include all the objects before the operator begins reconciliation over the HostedCluster object.
+This way, when the operator commences the reconciliation process, it will find all the objects in place.

 ```yaml
 ---